Transportation

 Equity Emphasis Areas for TPB's Enhanced Environmental Justice Analysis

-Equity Emphasis Areas (EEAs) are a regional planning concept adopted by the COG Board of Directors to elevate equity and inform future growth and investment decisions.
-EEAs are 364 of the region’s more than 1,300 census tracts with high concentrations of low-income individuals and/or traditionally disadvantaged racial and ethnic population groups.
-EEAs were originally developed by the Transportation Planning Board to analyze potential impacts of the long-range transportation plan, Visualize 2045, but will now be applied more broadly across disciplines.
+Equity Emphasis Areas (EEAs) are a regional planning concept adopted in 2021 by the COG Board of Directors to elevate equity and inform future growth and investment decisions.
+As of a 2022 update, 364 of the region’s more than 1,300 census tracts are identified as EEAs, meaning they have high concentrations of low-income individuals and/or traditionally disadvantaged racial and ethnic population groups.
+EEAs were originally developed by the Transportation Planning Board to analyze potential impacts of its long-range transportation plan but have been applied more broadly across disciplines, such as health, housing, and climate, as part of Region United, COG's Metropolitan Washington Planning Framework for 2030.

 Visit the EEA map page for information on COG/TPB equity initiatives and access to TPB's interactive site with additional maps and data.

-The Environmental Justice analysis of Visualize 2045 was enhanced to include Equity Emphasis Areas and additional travel demand measures.
+Starting in 2017, the Environmental Justice analysis of Visualize 2045 was enhanced to include Equity Emphasis Areas and additional travel demand measures.
 These enhancements were implemented in two phases.
 The first phase identified Equity Emphasis Areas.
 The second phase included examining accessibility and travel time to jobs, educational institutions, and hospitals for the Equity Emphasis Areas compared to the rest of the region from the present time to 2045.
-COG and the TPB also use EEAs as selection criteria in their grant programs that fund planning for housing near transit, access to transit stations, improving roadway safety, alternative modes of travel, and connecting land-use and the transportation system.

 The following materials were approved by the TPB at its March 2017 meeting and updated to the most current U.S. Census data on July 20, 2022.